 If your site’s drop in traffic wasn’t caused by any of these types of changes, then you might be a victim of a Google core update.
 In that case, there isn’t much you can do besides continue focusing on creating high-quality content that users want.

+Don’t change your site.
 This way, if you do experience an organic loss (or growth) in traffic, you will be able to attribute the cause to the update.
-On the other hand, if you are changing your site’s theme, layout, revenue models, etc., during or before a major Google core update and happen to lose traffic afterward, you won’t be able to know the true root cause of that change.
+On the other hand, if you are changing your site to “fix” a possible drop in traffic from the rollout you will never know if your changes are helping, hurting, or making no difference because the updates rollout and change over the weeks following Google’s announcements.

 BTW, it’s worth noting that this site has lost rich snippets as well.
 That can happen during broad core updates, since there’s a quality component at play.
 Important to know if you have rich snippets and you’re impacted. https://t.co/7pSrYDMt6d